darylng154/portfolio/README.md

 Description:
   <br>
 Remote file copy using UDP with sliding window flow control that uses selective-reject ARQ.
 There are 2 programs: one for the server and the other for the client (rcopy).
 Supports error recovery when packets are lost or corrupted on server and client side.
+Also supports multiple clients coping different files at once.
   <br>
   <br>
 Date: Feb 2023